cheatcode/mongodb/README.md

 This deployment solution consists of several scripts that handle different aspects of MongoDB deployment:

 - **bootstrap.sh**: Sets up MongoDB with proper configuration, security, and backup capabilities
-- **provision_ssl.sh**: Provisions SSL certificates and configures MongoDB to use SSL
+- **provision_ssl.sh**: Provisions SSL certificates and configures MongoDB to use TLS
 - **monitoring.sh**: Sets up email alerts and a monitoring endpoint
 - **Utility scripts**: Additional scripts for managing replica sets, backups, and more